farshadth/telegram-bot/README.md

 * chat_id: INT, UNIQUE
 * state: VARCHAR

-And there are some methods you can use to handle state of user in a conversation:
+And there are some methods you can use to handle the state of the user in a conversation:

 * saveState();
 * getState();